Ajfriel86/brutalgroove/README.md

 ## Future Development

 #### Down Votes
-A future feature to add is a "down voting" option as seen on site such as reddit.
-This would enhance the US for user.
+A future feature to add is a "down-voting" option as seen on sites such as Reddit.
+This would enhance the US for users.

 #### Writes: Backend Model for easier updating of Writes
-A future feature to add is a model that can handle the "Meet the Writers" section where writes pictures and overview of them can easily be updated, changed, or reviewed.
+A future feature to add is a model that can handle the "Meet the Writers" section where pictures of the writers and overviews of them can easily be updated, changed, or reviewed.

 #### Email Verification
-A future feature to add is a more robust email verification mechanism. where user will have to verify their emails by clicking a link that is sent to their email address
+A future feature to add is a more robust email verification mechanism.
+Where the user will have to verify their emails by clicking a link that is sent to their email address

 #### Forgotten Password Authentication
 A future feature to add is the enablement of "Forgotten Passwords."
 Here a user, or admin staff, could avail of changing their password if they have forgotten it.